-Most graduates seek to enter practice.
-Some join multinationals, that provide high-value advice to corporate clients; some will join smaller, local practices or 'niche' firms, that give advice to, for example, retailers; and others may join the in-house property teams of corporates organisations, or work in the public or charitable sectors.
+Most graduates enter practice in multinationals or in smaller practices or ‘niche' firms.
+Others join the in-house property teams of corporates, or work in the public or charitable sectors.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.